President and Commissioner

 He graduated from Waldorf University in Forest City, Iowa with a Bachelor of Arts in Communications in May 2014.
 Beginning his sophomore year, Perricelli managed the school's radio station and was the play-by-play voice for Waldorf's ACHA hockey team.
 He also played baseball for the Warriors during his time at the school.

-Brandon Hofstra joins the NAHL staff during the 2021-22 season and will serve as the Manager of Digital Media and Design.
+Brandon Hofstra joins the NAHL staff during the 2021-22 season and will serve as the Manager of Communications and Design.

 Prior to the NAHL, Hofstra spent four seasons with the Omaha Lancers (USHL) as the Director of Media Relations and Broadcasters.
 Within that role, Hofstra’s duties included coordinating all social media, graphic design, communications and press releases, video editing, and broadcasting all Lancers home and away games including playoffs.